fleschutz/PowerShell/Docs/list-credits.md

 ## list-credits.ps1 - Shows the credits for the PowerShell Scripts

-This script shows the credits for the PowerShell Scripts.
+This PowerShell script shows the credits for the PowerShell Scripts.

 ## Parameters
 ```powershell